AseasRoa/paintor/README.md

 ### Cults?
 No.

 I don't like React.
 As a JavaScript developer, every time I was curious enough to see and understand what React offers, I was disgusted.
 I couldn't stand looking at React code for more than a few minutes.
 There is something in it that is not intuitive for me.
 I think the learning curve of React is too steep for the problems it aims to solve.
 To the point that everyone who manages to endure the learning process, eventually becomes a cult follower.
 This is how I think about Angular and other over-hyped, but complex solutions.

 ### "Aha" and "Wow"

 I much prefer Vue or Svelte, which at the time I first stared hearing about React were probably less popular than Angular.
 But when I looked at them, I quickly had this "aha" moment, and for me Svelte even has that "wow" factor.
 For me, the quick "aha" and the "wow" are very important.

 ### To transpile?
 How about No?

 However, I'm not a big fan of the idea to write something in a non-native format and transpile it on every small change in order to use it.
 This is usually a deal-breaker for me.

 ### Vanilla

-Then I was inspired by [Mithril.js](https://mithril.js.org/).
-Which to be honest, doesn't have the "wow" factor, although it's fairly easy to understand.
+Then I was inspired by Mithril, which is fairly easy to understand and vanilla, although it doesn't really have the "wow" factor.
+As I often do in such cases, I decided to quickly write something like it, tailored for my needs.
+Well, this took some years and it's still an ongoing process.
-And more importantly - it's vanilla.
-I didn't like the `m` variable, however, so I decided to quickly write something like it by myself (as I often do).
-Well, this took some years, and it's still an ongoing process.

 ## Quick Example